geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 > COPY naming a file or command is only allowed to database superusers or users who are granted one of the roles pg_read_server_files, pg_write_server_files, or pg_execute_server_program, since it allows reading or writing any file or running a program that the server has privileges to access.

 Given the user has the right permissions, the `COPY` command is a very useful tool.
-I could not run it on a [Neon](https://neon.tech) database but I could easily run it on a local Postgres database run with [Docker compose](/blog/2021/12/docker-postgres/).
+I could not run it on a [Neon](https://neon.tech) database, but I could easily run it on a local Postgres database run with [Docker Compose](/blog/2021/12/docker-postgres/).

 ## Conclusion

 In this comprehensive guide, you have explored two effective methods for inserting multiple rows in Postgres.
 You learned the limitations of using individual `INSERT` statements for large datasets and used the single insert to put in multiple rows at once.
 You then delved into the powerful `COPY` command, discovering how to efficiently insert multiple rows from a CSV file.

-By mastering these techniques, you can streamline your data manipulation operations, enhance performance, and optimize your Postgresql workflows.
-Keep in mind to be aware of the performance considerations, and database design, and indexing when dealing with a huge data set for efficient insert operations.
+By mastering these techniques, you can streamline your data manipulation operations, enhance performance, and optimize your PostgreSQL workflows.
+Keep in mind the performance considerations, database design, and indexing when dealing with a huge dataset for efficient insert operations.
 The next time you face the task of inserting multiple rows in a Postgres table, remember these methods and choose the most suitable approach for your needs.
 Happy coding!